 Knowing is only half the battle

-So, there I was completely stumped by a math problem that I should have understood.
+So, there I was completely stumped by a math problem I should have understood.
 I had all the background info, but I just could not make it happen, and my daughter was just staring at me wondering why I wasn’t helping her.
 The truth is, I couldn’t help her or myself.
 I quickly found an excuse to walk away for a moment and used my trusty phone to go to a math help website.
 I watched a 5-minute video on how to solve this type of algebraic equation.
-The whole time the instructor was talking I knew exactly what they were saying but then they said something that floored me.
+The whole time the instructor was talking as if I knew exactly what they were saying but then they said something that floored me.
 It was a simple part of the process, but the most important part.
-Because I knew most of the info I was in deep trouble because without this one simple step, I was completely lost.
+Even though I knew most of the info, I was completely lost without this one simple step.
 I was totally humbled by one simple truth.

 Nicodemus stood in front of Jesus, lips trembling, hands wringing, and little beads of sweat forming on his forehead.
 He was supposed to know this stuff and yet this “out of nowhere” Rabbi had stumped him completely.
 What was he supposed to say, what could he do?
 He knew that faking it wasn’t going to work, so he did the best thing he could have.
 He shut his mouth and listened to Jesus, and Jesus being Jesus, walked Nicodemus through the simple yet profound truth that Nicodemus had been missing his whole life.
 You see, Nicodemus had spent his life acquiring knowledge and attempting to operate in that knowledge, trusting in his years of diligent study to carry him into God’s grace, but Jesus smashed that whole picture.
 Jesus simply explained that everything Nicodemus had learned pointed to this moment of belief.
 It was time for the head and the heart to harmonize in belief, belief in the love of God evidenced in his Son, standing right before Nicodemus.
 So many of us, like Nicodemus, know about God, but so many have missed the one piece that solves the equation of this life, hope in Jesus through knowing who he is and believing in what he has done for us.